Chris-Patrick/AuotHotkey-Rust-Script/README.md

 # Rust Recoil Control Script

-Just something i made for fun to test recoil control for the game Rust.
+Just something I made for fun to test recoil control for the game Rust.